 employ a cryptographic module that is validated against FIPS 140-2 [FIPS140-2] Level 2 or higher, or equivalent, as determined by a recognized national technical authority;

+require password or biometric activation by the Subject [omitted];

+Generate a one-time password using an algorithm recognized by a national technical authority.

+[US / EZP800-63-2: §6.3.1.4.1 a), b), c), d)]

+AL4_CM_CRN#075 Multi-factor hardware cryptographic token strength

+Ensure that hardware tokens used to store cryptographic keys:

+employ a cryptographic module that is validated against FIPS 140-2 [FIPS140-2] Level 2 or higher, or equivalent, as determined by a recognized national technical authority;

 are evaluated against FIPS 140-2 Level 3 or higher, or equivalent, as determined by a recognized national technical authority, for their physical security;

-require password or biometric activation by the Subject [omitted].
+require password, PIN or biometric activation by the Subject when being used for authentication;

+does not permit the export of authentication keys.

+[US / EZP800-63-2: §6.3.1.4.2 a), b), c), d), §8.3.2.4.8]

 AL4_CM_CRN#080 Binding of key

 If the specified service generates the Subject’s key pair, that the key generation process securely and uniquely binds that process to the certificate generation and maintains at all times the secrecy of the private key, until it is accepted by the Subject.